 Buy T’aime blue light blocking glasses from their online store.

 after contacting T’aime to obtain their spectral transmission data, they offered to send their Dinodon blue light filter glasses which block 97% of blue light.
-I received them on September 4.
+See their review here.

 7th: EDGE Eyewear (18/36pts)

 EDGE Eyewear offers 15 different safety and sports frame style glasses with two different blue light filtering lenses suitable for indoors.

 - yellow lens: at 80% visible light transmission blocks “low levels of blue light”

 - amber lens: at 57% visible light transmission blocks “medium levels of blue light” up to about 550nm